 Tibet is a special administrative region of China and the flow of tourism is regulated and controlled by Chinese authorities.
 This means that, unless you are a Chinese citizen, you’ll need a travel permit to enter Tibet in addition to a Visa for China, and probably some more permits, depending on your destinations.

-How will you chose the right travel agency?
+How will you choose the right travel agency?

 How much does the trip cost?

-There are a lot of factors which determine the final price of the trip.
-The permits that the agency request to the Chinese Government are part of the equation.
-I spent around 2000 euro in 2014 for a 13 days trip which consisted of 3 tours.
+There are a lot of factors that determine the final price of the trip.
+The permits that the agency request to the Chinese Government is part of the equation.
+I spent around 2000 euros in 2014 for a 13 days trip which consisted of 3 tours.